CSE Admission to the Major

 Select one major.
 If you have met (or have in progress) all of the courses required for that major, the system will permit you to apply.
 If you submit your application with missing courses, the Admission to the Major database will refer your application to your advisor, who will review your APAS to see if you meet the requirements.
 In these cases, you will be notified via email once that check has taken place.

 You can only apply for more one major at this time.
-After you have been admitted into your first major, you may apply to a second major by submitting an Academic Policy Petition form to the College of Science and Engineering Academic Advising Office.
+After you have been admitted into your first major, you may use the database in a future semester to apply to an additional major or change your current major.
 If your major requires that you select an emphasis area, you will do so once you are admitted to the major.

 |Admission Term||Applications Begin||Application Deadline|